100 million to die by 2030 if world fails to act on climate

 The world's poorest nations are the most vulnerable as they face increased risk of drought, water shortages, crop failure, poverty and disease.
 On average, they could see an 11 percent loss in GDP by 2030 due to climate change, DARA said.

 "One degree Celsius rise in temperature is associated with 10 percent productivity loss in farming.
-For us, it means losing about 4 million metric tonnes of food grain, amounting to about $2.5 billion.
-That is about 2 percent of our GDP," Bangladeshi Prime Minister Sheikh Hasina said in response to the report.
+For us, it means losing about 4 million metric tons of food grain, amounting to about $2.5 billion.
+That is about 2 percent of our GDP," Bangladesh's Prime Minister Sheikh Hasina said in response to the report.

 "Adding up the damages to property and other losses, we are faced with a total loss of about 3-4 percent of GDP."

 Even the biggest and most rapidly developing economies will not escape unscathed.
-The United States and China could see a 2.1 percent reduction in their potential GDPs by 2030, while India could experience a more than 5 percent loss of potential output.
+The United States and China could see a 2.1 percent reduction in their respective GDPs by 2030, while India could experience a more than 5 percent loss.

 The full report is available at: daraint.org/